Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

    innate ability (XPSTEAM) if you use it to load a save after you've uninstalled the XPSync mod.

-Q: Why is the sync inaccurate at the start of the game?
+Q: What is the accuracy of the sync?
-A: To avoid having a bunch of long scripts dealing with very small XP totals:
+A: To avoid having a bunch of long scripts dealing with very small or large XP totals:
    1) All NPCs have a minimum of about 1000 XP,
    2) Khalid and Jaheira, as seasoned adventurers, have a minimum of about 4000 XP (WOW!),
    3) The sync won't do any adjustment of less than 100 XP and adjustments of less than 1000 are relatively coarse (up to 5%, which is 50 XP error!)
+   4) NPCs will be boosted up to a maximum of about 100 million XP

-   Once the main PC is above 1000 (or 4000 for Khalid and Jaheira) the Train Party ability will bring party XP in line with the PC, within the regular error margins (the greater of 100 XP and about half a percent).
+   Once the main PC is above 1000 (or 4000 for Khalid and Jaheira) the Train Party ability will bring party XP in line with the PC.

+   For the range of 1000 - 100 million XP normally the scripts will be accurate to about half a percent.

 Q: Where is my training montage!
 A: The "Training montage" (okay... it's an animation and a screen fade...)